 We can’t wait!
 For many years before this website was launched nearly all of our business came from repeat clients and their referrals.
 We hope you become one of our many clients who reprint with us.
 We will keep your files in our system for at least six months following your order.
 Please always maintain a copy of your book file and don’t rely on our servers, but know that in all likelihood when you come back to us for a reprint you won’t need to do anything more than get in touch with us and let our team know you need some more copies of your book.

 This is a very important question when designing your book cover for a paperback book.
 With spiral bound, it’s not a problem because we can use different coil sizes, but when there will be text and possibly images printed on the spine of your book you’ll want to make sure it’s the proper size.
-If you have chosen 60lb paper for the interior pages of your book, just divide the total number of pages (sides) by 427.
+If you have chosen 60lb paper for the interior pages of your book, just multiply the total number of pages (sides) by .0022.
 The result will be your spine width in inches.
-For example, a 200 page book, printed on 60lb paper, will have a spine width of .46”.
-If you have chosen 50lb paper for your interior page, just divide the total number of pages by 511.
+For example, a 200 page book, printed on 60lb paper, will have a spine width of .44”.
+If you have chosen 50lb paper for your interior page, just multiply the total number of pages by .00196.
 Please note that if your book is less than 76 pages it will be very difficult to center text on the spine of your book.
-If you have chosen 70lb paper for your interior pages, divide the total number of pages by 350.
+If you have chosen 70lb paper for your interior pages, multiply the total number of pages by .0027.

 Click on the “Page Layout” tab in Word, then on “Size” and then on “More Sizes.”
 You will be presented with a dialogue box where you can enter in the dimensions of what you want your finished book size to be on the “Paper” tab.
 This will likely be recognized as a custom size by the software, but that’s okay.
 In the same window click on the “Margins” tab and enter in your custom margin sizes.
 For most books you will want .75” on the top and bottom, .625” on the inside and outside.
-Please visit our blog for a much more detailed description of this process, or of course we’d be happy to help if you’re struggling.
-See our Interior Layout page for more details.
+Please visit our blog for a much more detailed description of this process.

 ISBN stands for International Serial Book Number and is a unique number assigned to all books which will be made available for sale.
 It is very important for you to have if you plan to sell your book through bookstores or online, and it maximizes the discoverability of your book.
 Bowker is the official source for ISBNs in the United States and we recommend always purchasing and registering your number through their system.
 The barcode that will go on the back cover of your book is based on this number and we will be happy to create that barcode for you so it will be recognized by scanners at any retail outlet.
 You can learn more about ISBNs in our blog.